sumit-haswar/py_prep/README.md

 6. Leetcode

 #### Stage I:
-Start by reading the following 3 absolute basic material provided at the http://cslibrary.stanford.edu/
+Start by reading the following 3 fundamental Computer Science materials provided at http://cslibrary.stanford.edu/.
+It is a basic online library which collects education CS material from Stanford courses and distributes them for free.
 1. Linked List Basics
 2. Linked List Problems
 3. Binary Trees
+4. Big O Notations
-4. The Great Tree List Recursion Problem (optional)
+5. The Great Tree List Recursion Problem (optional)

 For people with Computer Science background or even a few years of programming experience this should be a good refresher.
-Its just to get your hands a little dirty, to get re-introduces .
+Its just to get your hands a little dirty, to get re-introduced...
-Also for the go-getters I highly also recommend no. 4, as stated on the web-page it is one of the neatest pointer/recursion problems you will ever see.
+Also for the go-getters I highly recommend no. 4, as stated on the web-page it is one of the neatest pointer/recursion problems you will ever see.
 It is an advanced problem that uses linked lists, binary trees, and recursion.

-It is a basic online library which collects education CS material from Stanford courses and distributes them for free.

 #### Stage II:
 Now its time to turn it up a notch.
-This stage is to cover the basic building data structures in computer science starting with bits, ints, strings till stacks and queues.
+This stage is to cover the basic data structures in computer science starting from bits, ints, strings to stacks and queues.
-We further extend on linked-list with a further deep-dive on the problems beyond the basics.
+We further extend on linked-list with a deep-dive on looking at problems beyond the basics from the previous section.
 - Primitive Types
 - Arrays
 - Strings